projectatomic/commissaire/doc/development.rst

 A ``Vagrantfile`` is provided which will give you a full local development setup.

-To run the vagrant development environment make sure you have a supported virtualization system, vagrant installed, and have all commissaire projects checked out in the parent folder as the commissaire vagrant box will attempt to mount them over NFS.
+To run the vagrant development environment make sure you have a supported virtualization system, vagrant and vagrant-sshfs installed, and have all commissaire projects checked out in the parent folder as the commissaire vagrant box will attempt to mount them over SSH.

 .. code-block:: shell